VIKGO123/Outlier-Detection-using-Boosting/README.md

 1. Inter-quartile range(IQR) also called Box-Plot method
 2. Isolation Forest method

-Dataset is first passed through IQR model and then through Isolation forest model.The maximum and minimum from the outlier removed data is found to get the range of price for a particular category based on the conditions imposed.
+Dataset is first passed through IQR model and then through Isolation forest model.
+The maximum and minimum from the outlier removed data is found to get the range of price for a particular category based on the conditions imposed.
 ```